 Across All OTT platforms, as well as mobile, tablet, and desktop.

-At the time of this writing, The Alligator People is available to stream from the Classic Horror Movie Channel and Wicked Horror TV.
-The film is also available on disc as a Blu-ray from Shout!
-Factory.
+At the time of this writing, Indestructible Man (1956) is available to stream from the Classic Horror Movie Channel, Wicked Horror TV, Hoopla, Tubi, Pluto TV, Screambox, Amazon Prime, and MGM+.

 Gruesome Magazine’s Decades of Horror: The Classic Era records a new episode every two weeks.
-Up next in their very flexible schedule, as chosen by Chad, is This Island Earth (1955), two-and-a-half years in the making!
+Next in their very flexible schedule – this one chosen by Doc – is Planet of the Apes (1968)!
+Oh, baby!!
+The Grue Crew has been waiting to get their stinking paws on this one!!

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans: leave them a message or leave a comment on the Gruesome Magazine YouTube channel, the site, or email the Decades of Horror: The Classic Era podcast hosts at feedback@gruesomemagazine.com